keboola/kds-team.processor-xml2csv/README.md

 - **always_array** (array) - array of tag names that should be always converted to (JSON) array.
 This is helpful when you know that some of the tags can occur multiple times.
 For instance `<OrderItem>` tag could probably  have multiple occurrences.
 If the XML contains only single one it would be treated as an `Object`, including `["OrderItem"]` as a value  of this parameter will ensure it is always an Array. **ATTENTION** it is crutial to set this properly, especially when using no `mapping`!
 When setup improperly, it may produce unexpected results.
 See more in [behaviour section](##Behaviour).
 - **append_row_nr** (bool) - Use `true` if you want to generate `row_nr` for each object in each Array.
 This is usefull when you need to setup primary key of child object that has only reference to parent id and not any unique value in parent or global context.
 Then you would set the PK as [`parent_key`,`row_nr`]
 - **root_node** (string) - `.` separated path to the root node of the resulting JSON - usually you only want to map the root array, not all the wrapper tags.
 For more info see examples below.
+- **mapping** (json object) - mapping object in the same format as defined for [generic extractor](https://developers.keboola.com/extend/generic-extractor/map/).
+For more details on usage see example below.

 ## Behaviour